The Data Center Rundown

 Should Microsoft mandate full cost recovery for power and water in community-focused AI data center agreements?

-The increasing demands of artificial intelligence necessitate the development and adoption of effective information technology efficiency metrics to accurately calculate work capacity for server and storage infrastructure.
+The escalating requirements of artificial intelligence necessitate the establishment of effective information technology efficiency metrics to accurately calculate work capacity related to server and storage products.

 Read at Uptime Institute Blog→

-DC BLOX secured $240 million in funding to aggressively expand its hyperscale data center footprint throughout the Southeastern United States.
+DC BLOX secured $240 million in financing to aggressively expand its hyperscale data center footprint throughout the Southeastern United States region.

 Read at Data Center POST→